60% Infrastructure Cost Reduction for a Growing SaaS Startup

 I structured the work in three phases:

-Weeks 1-2: Quick wins.
 Delete the zombies.
-This is the easiest money you’ll ever save.
+This is the easiest money you will ever save.
 We recovered $9,000/month just by cleaning up unused resources.
 No risk, no code changes, immediate impact.

-Weeks 7-12: Architecture changes.
-The bigger wins required code and infrastructure changes—moving batch processing to spot instances, consolidating dev environments, implementing auto-scaling policies that actually worked.
+The bigger wins required code and infrastructure changes, moving batch processing to spot instances, consolidating dev environments, and implementing auto-scaling policies that actually worked.

 The resistance came from the right-sizing phase.
 Engineers were nervous about smaller instances.
 “What if we get a traffic spike?”
 We addressed this by load testing the right-sized configuration before making changes.
 In every case, the smaller instances handled the load fine.
 The previous sizing had been based on guesses, not data.